Waning Crescent

 WHEN

-Until 6 PM HST this evening.
+Until 6 AM HST Thursday.

 IMPACTS